lkndl/ab12phylo/README.md

 If results are moved or sent, motif search will be possible by using `ab12phylo-view` or starting a CGI server in the directory via `python3 -m http.server --cgi <port>`.
 Find the `<port>` on the intro tab.

+## BLAST
+If none of the smaller BLAST+ databases is sufficient for your search, you are better of with a [web BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+Collate your data by running `-p1 --no_BLAST`, then upload the `<gene>/<gene>.fasta` for the gene you wish to use for species annotation.
+Pass the result via `--BLAST_xml`.
+You can pass more than one file; AB12PHYLO will use the last annotation for a sample and ignore everything but the first hit.

+#### BLAST API
+AB12PHYLO is perfectly capable of running online BLAST searches without a BLAST+ installation.
+However, this is not a suitable main BLAST strategy as BLAST API queries are de-prioritised after just a few attempts.
+Accordingly, if several runs are attempted on the same data set, passing the `--no_remote` flag will use data from an earlier run by default.
+You can also leave out species annotation by skipping BLAST entirely with `--no_BLAST`.

+#### BLAST+ Database
+Sometimes, this pipeline might run headless on a server.
+To keep it from running head-first in a firewall when it attempts to update its BLAST+ database via FTP, please pre-supply an unzipped, ready-to-use BLAST+ database via `-dbpath` (and `-db` name).
+Find databases on the [NCBI website](https://ftp.ncbi.nlm.nih.gov/blast/db/), but [web BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and `--BLAST_xml` might be both easier and faster.

+## Visualization

 #### ab12phylo-visualize + ab12phylo-view
 `ab12phylo-visualize` will re-plot phylogenies and render a new `results.html`.
 An end user may use this to switch [support values](#support-values) or plot an MSA visualization with `-msa-viz`.
 This will take some rendering time for wider alignments.
  `ab12phylo-view` shows results of a previous run in a browser, with motif search enabled.
 Both commands accept a path to the AB12PHYLO results or default to `.`, and are equivalent to appending to the original `ab12phylo` call.